 There are innumerable leaders among us of all ages, cultures and walks of life.
 Multicultural Youth Leadership programs recognize this and help students become involved citizens, cultivate leaders and provide opportunities for youth to interact with their elected officials.
-The Utah Office of Multicultural Affairs works to strengthen and support our communities starting with its foundation—its young people.
+The Utah Division of Multicultural Affairs works to strengthen and support our communities starting with its foundation—its young people.

 Multicultural Youth Leadership Day at the Capitol

-Every year the Utah Office of Multicultural Affairs invites high school students to attend Multicultural Youth Leadership Day at the Capitol during the legislative session.
+Every year the Utah Division of Multicultural Affairs invites high school students to attend Multicultural Youth Leadership Day at the Capitol during the legislative session.
 The half-day event engages youth in the legislative process and helps them gain an understanding of the importance of becoming informed and involved citizens.
 This is also an opportunity for legislators to interact with students and educators and to encourage students to stay in school, graduate and become future leaders.

 Multicultural Youth Leadership Summit